 What would you do with a greater understanding of how plants, animals and other life on earth work?
 Or the intricacies of chemical changes in the human body?

-The Master of Biological Sciences is your opportunity to develop knowledge and skills in areas such as biomedical sciences, ecology and evolution, genetics, plant sciences and biochemistry.
+The Master of Science (MSc) in Biological Sciences is your opportunity to develop knowledge and skills in areas such as biomedical sciences, ecology and evolution, genetics, plant sciences and biochemistry.
 You will be prepared for working in research, policy and management roles.

 At ANU you can study with leading scientists from range of disciplines to enhance your academic and practical skills.
 In addition to theoretical work, staff wil help with the more technical aspects of research projects, including use of equipment, computers and labs.